Epidemiology of autism: Genetics

 Genetic linkage analysis has been inconclusive; many association analyses have had inadequate power.
 Studies have examined more than 100 candidate genes; many genes must be examined because more than a third of genes are expressed in the brain and there are few clues on which are relevant to autism.

 Causative factors

-A few studies have found an association between autism and frequent use of acetaminophen (e.g. Tylenol, Paracetamol) by the mother during pregnancy.
-Autism is also associated with several other prenatal factors, including advanced age in either parent, and diabetes, bleeding, or use of psychiatric drugs in the mother during pregnancy.
+Autism is associated with several prenatal factors, including advanced age in either parent, and diabetes, bleeding, or use of psychiatric drugs in the mother during pregnancy.
 Autism was found to be indirectly linked to prepregnancy obesity and low weight mothers.
 It is not known whether mutations that arise spontaneously in autism and other neuropsychiatric disorders come mainly from the mother or the father, or whether the mutations are associated with parental age.
 However, recent studies have identified advancing paternal age as a significant indicator for ASD.
 Increased chance of autism has also been linked to rapid "catch-up" growth for children born to mothers who had unhealthy weight at conception.